nevil-brownlee/rfc_draw/README.md

    &emsp;Multi-line texts are drawn with the lines centred.

 4. Header
-   &emsp; Introduced in version 3
+   &emsp; Introduced in version 3.
-   &emsp; Lets you draw Header diagrams
+   &emsp; Lets you draw Header diagrams.

 5. Save
    &emsp;Lets you write an rdd file.
-That saves your drawing, but allows you to continue.
+That saves your drawing,
+but allows you to continue.
    &emsp;You can edit the filename as you would a text (see below)